OpenTails/CRUMPET-Android/README.md

 Notifications will available once we are hooked in to the phone notification system This is not part of the project until the other two modes are complete.

-## TO DO

-Battery to the status bar.
-Finish off modes.
-More colour.
-Splash screen?

 # How To Compile The App